acornapps/cube-manual-en/commands/destroy-command.md

 # `destroy` command

-destroy는 Kubernetes cluster 노드,  Cocktail삭제한다.
+The destroy command deletes Kubernetes cluster nodes and Cocktail.

 ---

 ### Prerequisite

-Kubernetes 및 Cocktail이 설치된 상태
+Kubernetes and Cocktail already installed

 ### Usage

 * `cube destroy [flags]`
-* flag없이 호출하면 Cocktail만 제거한다.
+* Only Cocktail is deleted if called without a flag.

 ### Flags